ianprime0509/zig-gobject/README.md

 ## Examples

 There are several examples in the `examples` directory, which is itself a runnable project (depending on the `bindings` directory as a dependency).
-To ensure the bindings are generated and run the example project launcher, run `zig build run-example`.
+After generating the bindings, the examples can be run using `zig build run` in the `examples` directory.

 ## Development environment